anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw1.md

 * If you're on your own computer, anywhere is fine.
 You could put it on your `Desktop`, in `Documents`, or somewhere else you can find it easily.
 (Or you could have a `Classes` folder for everything!)
 * If you're working in the labs in Olin, make sure to first mount the `COURSES` folder so that you won't lose your code when you log out.
 Then, open up Finder, navigate to your personal `StuWork` folder, and create `CS201` there.

-Download [this `lunar_lander.zip` file](lunar_lander.zip) to get the starter code.
+Download [this `LunarLander.zip` file](LunarLander.zip) to get the starter code.
 Put it in the `CS201` folder you just created and unzip it.
-This should give you a folder named `lunar_lander`.
+This should give you a folder named `LunarLander`.
 Make sure that you actually unzip / extract the code, don't just open up the `.zip` file in another window.

 Now open your folder in VS Code.
 There are multiple ways to do this, so pick one:
-* Open VS Code, then select `File` -> `Open Folder` and navigate to the `lunar_lander` folder you just made.
+* Open VS Code, then select `File` -> `Open Folder` and navigate to the `LunarLander` folder you just made.
 * Open VS Code, then drag and drop the folder (e.g., from Finder in MacOS or File Explorer in Windows) into VS Code to open it.

 Either way, if you are asked, click that you trust the authors.
 If you have any issues getting started, ask the lab assistants for help -- any of them should be able to help you get started, even if they aren't super familiar with Kotlin.

 ## Building your code with Maven

 The provided project structure uses Maven, which adds some extra packaging around our regular `kotlinc`+`kotlin` way to run a program.
-For this assignment, you can use the following commands (in the VS Code terminal) to execute your code (note that you must be in the top-level folder `lunar_lander` for these commands to work):
+For this assignment, you can use the following commands (in the VS Code terminal) to execute your code (note that you **must be in the top-level folder** `LunarLander` for these commands to work):

-* `mvn test` runs the tests that we provided (see below)
+* `mvn test` runs the tests that we provided (see below) with a lot of additional output

 * `mvn compile exec:java` compiles and runs your code, as specified in your `main` function